GianmarcoMidena/deepslide/README.md

 ```

-## 6. Whole-slide inference
+## 6. Slide inference

-The simplest way to make a whole-slide inference
+The simplest way to make a slide inference
 is to choose the class with the most patch predictions.
 We can also implement thresholding on the patch level to throw out noise.
 To find the best thresholds, we perform a grid search.